-The Jubilee Track takes you to the top of Mount Ngongotaha which is on the outskirts of Rotorua.
-The track is an out and backtrack that’s a little under 5km return but has no view at the summit.
+The Mt Ngongotaha Jubilee Track (official name) takes you to the top of Mount Ngongotaha on the outskirts of Rotorua.
+The track is an out and back that’s a little under 5km return.
+But it has no view at the summit.

 You do get to walk through the native forest though.
 But is it worth it?

-Continue you reading for my thoughts on the track, along with the details you need to know.
+Continue you reading for my thoughts, along with the details you need to know.
+I’ll usually refer to the hike as the Jubilee Track for simplicity.

 TABLE OF CONTENTS